Aliases for HIST1H4G Gene

 GeneCards Summary for HIST1H4G Gene

-HIST1H4G (Histone Cluster 1, H4g) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Assembly of RNA Polymerase-II Initiation Complex.
+HIST1H4G (Histone Cluster 1 H4 Family Member G) is a Protein Coding gene.
+Among its related pathways are Viral carcinogenesis and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include protein heterodimerization activity.
+An important paralog of this gene is HIST1H4I.

 UniProtKB/Swiss-Prot for HIST1H4G Gene